Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Architecture Efficiency Comparison

 \subsubsection{RUS scheme}

 To estimate the performance bounds for the RUS module architecture, we first assume that exactly $N_0=12$ sources are used so that the probabilistic nature of the CZ gates is only overcome using RUS, which is a form of temporal multiplexing, rather than photonic spatial multiplexing.
-Then, we count the average number of gate attempts made per source to estimate $\tau_\text{avg}$ for the full scheme, which then gives the upper bound using Eq. (\ref{rusbound}).
+Then, we count the average number of gate attempts made per source to estimate $\tau_\text{avg}$ for the full scheme, which then gives the upper bound using Eq. (\ref{eq:rusbound}).

 Each gate attempt succeeds with probability $1/2$ \cite{lim2005repeat,de2024spin, hilaire2024enhanced}, therefore each round of RUS gates requires 2 attempts on average.
 Since the maximum degree of the LC-graph is 4 (recall Figure \ref{fig:architectures}c), 4 rounds of RUS gates are necessary to produce the spin graph.
-Thus, all 12 sources must wait for an average of 8 RUS attempts before the LC-graph is complete.
-Given that local gates do not require feedforward, we assume they are completed much faster than the RUS gates so that they have a negligible impact on $r$.
+Thus, all 12 sources must wait for an average of 8 RUS attempts before the spin graph is complete.
 Finally, we account for two emission cycles that we assume operate at the same rate $r_0$ for simplicity.
 In total, the resource state can be generated using on average $\tau_\text{avg}=10$ internal clock cycles.
-This gives the RUS module approach a maximum resource efficiency of $\tilde{\eta}_R=24/(12\times 10) = 20\%$.
+Using Eq. (\ref{eq:rusbound}), this gives the RUS module approach a maximum resource efficiency of $\tilde{\eta}_R=24/(12\times 10) = 20\%$.
+Note that this bound neglects the time needed to implement local operations such as single-qubit gates and measurements.
+In practice, these operations can be implemented much faster than the feedforward-limited RUS gates, and so we assume they have a negligible impact on $\tau_\text{avg}$ (see Appendix~\ref{app:MonteCarlo} for more discussion on operation timescales).